Jee-El/reddit-in-valve-games/README.md

 If this is too confusing, you have the template and the dadjokes example, they should help you set everything up!

-# Done!
+# Run The Script

+There are two ways to use the script :

+- Run this command, in gitbash/terminal :

+`ruby <path>/main.rb`
-- Run this command to navigate to where you cloned this repository, replace the path with the path to the folder named _dad-jokes-in-valve-games_ : `cd <path>`

-Don't include the greater-than/less-than symbols.
+Replace the path with the path to the folder named _dad-jokes-in-valve-games_, and don't include the greater-than/less-than symbols.

+If you can't find it, run this in gitbash/terminal :

+`bash -c "find / -type d -name 'dad-jokes-in-valve-games' 2> /dev/null"`

-Run `pwd`, it should return a path ending with _dad-jokes-in-valve-games_, if it doesn't, double check the path you entered.
+It should return a path ending with _dad-jokes-in-valve-games_, that's the path you need.

-Finally, run : `bundle exec ruby main.rb`

 Wait until it's done.
 When it's done, it should return some ouput.

+- Make a shortcut with a shortcuts-configurating program

+After you look up how to make custom shortcuts, type the command above in the appropriate input field of the program you chose.

+# Done!

 Open csgo, or your valve game of choice, and enjoy sharing the jokes in the chat!

-You can type, in the console, this command to see if the binds have been updated :
+You can type, in the console (as in, the CSGO/CSS/whatever console, not gitbash nor terminal), this command to see if the binds have been updated :

 `key_listboundkeys`